w3c/wai-curricula/content/designer/forms-design.md

 * Show examples of overall information about submission errors.
 Explain that this information makes users aware that their submission contains errors and help them search for specific error messages in the rest of the content.
 * Show effective and ineffective examples of specific messages that identify each of the fields in error.
 Explain that these messages help users identify and locate the specific fields that contain errors.
 Mention that it is best practice to keep the original submission when possible, so that users can understand what needs to be corrected.
 * Show effective and ineffective examples of suggestions for correction.
 Explain that these suggestions help users understand what the right way is to submit the form.
 Emphasize that these suggestions should be provided when possible, unless they compromise the security and the purpose of the form.
-* Show examples of critical submissions, for example buying an airline ticket and submitting legal data.
+* Show examples of critical submissions, including buying an airline ticket and submitting legal data.
 Discuss methods to reverse, check, and confirm the information included in such submissions.

 #### Ideas to Assess Knowledge for Topic